Graduate Program

 The School of Journalism & Media Studies offers two Master of Arts degree program: Mass Communication and Learning Design and Technology.
 The School additionally offers a specialized master’s degree program for military Public Affairs Officers that is only open to PAOs in the Navy, Marines and Coast Guard.
 For a more in-depth look at the areas of graduate study in JMS, please follow the links below.

-The School of Journalism & Media Studies offers graduate study leading to the Master of Arts degree in Mass Communication.
 The degree prepares students for additional graduate work at the doctoral level, leadership positions in key communication industries and professional areas, or teaching careers at the community college level.
-Graduates occupy leadership positions in advertising, journalism, media and telecommunications management, digital media, public relations and telecommunications policy, as well as enter premier doctoral programs across the country.
+Graduates occupy leadership positions in advertising, journalism, media, digital media, public relations and as well as enter premier doctoral programs across the country.

 Interested in learning more?
 Fill out this form and our graduate advisor, Dr. Amy Schmitz Weiss, will reach out to you.
 You can also get a lot of questions answered on our FAQ page, and you can learn more about why you should choose our specific program here.